georgeslight/Algorithmic_Trading/experiment_2/README.md

   - The model was trained with 50 epochs.

 ## Performance Criteria
-Evaluated by comparing the Mean Squared Error (MSE) of the predicted values with the Variance of the actual values for each feature (Open, High, Low, Close, Volume).
+The model's performance was evaluated by comparing the Mean Squared Error (MSE) of the predicted values with the Variance of the actual values for each feature.
+A lower MSE than the Variance indicates the model outperforms a mean-based prediction for that feature, reflecting its ability to capture the variability in the data effectively.

 ## Baseline
 The Mean Squared Error (MSE) of the predicted stock prices is compared with the Variance of the actual stock prices for each feature.
 This provides a reference point to determine if the model outperforms a simple mean-based prediction.
 A feature is considered well-predicted if its MSE is lower than its Variance.